-- i) Offer more diverse coursework-10 classes for 20 units; - ii) Create a stronger balance between professional (four courses), theological (four courses), and personal development curricula (two courses); - iii) Distill the very best material on pertinent topics; and - iV) Comfortably meet Carnegie unit expectations within a seven-week period for working adults (13 hours per week).
+- i) Offer more diverse coursework-10 classes for 20 units; - ii) Create a stronger balance between professional (four courses), theological (four courses), and personal development curricula (two courses);

+- iii) Distill the very best material on pertinent topics; and - iv) Comfortably meet Carnegie unit expectations within a seven-week period for working adults (13 hours per week).

-Prerequisites: Students who choose the MAL program (not just the concentration) may need to complete additional foundational courses before graduation from the program unless they have completed comparable coursework at the undergraduate level through an accredited institution.
+Prerequisites: Students who choose this degree program (not just this concentration) may need to complete additional foundational courses before graduation from the program unless they have comparable coursework already completed at the undergraduate level through an accredited institution.
 These courses should be taken as early as possible in one's degree progression.